 52 Gardner Street

-Because of Covid-19, Regent Theatre is offering a number of streaming events!
-Stay tuned as new events come in, and keep supporting this 400 + seat historic Theatre.
-Regent has great sightlines, is easily accessible by public transportation, and is located in the heart of Arlington Center with plenty of parking across the street in the municipal lot.
+A 400 + seat historic Theatre, The Regent has great sightlines, is easily accessible by public transportation, and is located in the heart of Arlington Center with plenty of parking across the street in the municipal lot.
 Suitable for theatre, music, dance film, and more!
 Built in 1916, the historic Regent Theatre remains true to its roots as a vibrant vaudeville house.
-An intimate 500-seat performing arts center with superior acoustics and comfortable seating, "Arlington's Show Place of Entertainment" features film specials as well as music concerts, theatre, dance events, and family entertainment. http://regenttheatre.com
+An intimate 500-seat performing arts center with superior acoustics and comfortable seating, "Arlington's Show Place of Entertainment" features film specials as well as music concerts, theatre, dance events, and family entertainment. http://www.regenttheatre.com/

 7 Medford Street